[et_pb_section bb_built=”1″][et_pb_row][et_pb_column type=”4_4″][et_pb_text]

-When it comes to retirement, downsizing can seem like a daunting task.
+Downsizing in retirement can often appear as an overwhelming challenge.
 Here are some tips to help make the process go as smoothly as possible.

 1. Make a List

 Looking at all of your belongings as a whole can be overwhelming.
 By breaking them down into categories and sorting through them one at a time, downsizing becomes a much more manageable task.
 Start making lists with categories; such as, “Everyday Uses” or “Can’t Live Without”.
-If something does not fall into an important category or you cannot remember the last time you used it, maybe you should reconsider bringing it with you to your new home.
+If an item isn’t important or hasn’t been used recently, consider leaving it behind when moving to your new home or a retirement community.
+Additionally, you may consider giving it to friends or family members.

 2. Know Your Future Floor Plan

-Being as familiar as possible with your future living space will help you to better envision the furniture layout of your new home.
-Ask for larger floorplans of your new home.
+Being as familiar as possible with your future living space will help you to better envision the furniture layout of your new home and save money.
+Ask for larger floorplans for your new home.
 Some communities even offer interactive floorplans that you can use to mock up furniture placement.
-If you are moving into a retirement community, ask if you can visit someone living in the same size apartment.
-Not only will this give you an idea of what kind of furniture will fit best in your new home, but you can also get some advice about downsizing from someone who has been in your shoes before.
+If you are moving into a senior living community, ask if you can visit someone living in the same size apartment.
+This will not only help you determine the furniture that best fits your new home but also complement your retirement lifestyle.
+You can also get some advice about downsizing from someone who has been in your shoes before.

 3. Get an Objective Opinion

-It is only natural that you feel a connection to everything you own, but can add an emotional hurdle when deciding what to take and what to leave.
+It is only natural that you feel a connection to everything you own, but that can add an emotional hurdle when deciding what to take and what to leave.
 Consider bringing in some outside help to evaluate the items you are bringing.
-Ask a close friend to take a look at your “keep” pile.
+Ask a close friend or a family member to take a look at your “keep” pile.
 They will be able to see beyond any emotional connections you might have and help you to decide if, sensibly, the item needs to stay.

 4. Take Pictures of Sentimental Belongings